The Department of Mathematical Sciences offers the following degrees and programs:

 - BS in Mathematics (MATH)

-- Mathematics Major, Concentration in Discrete Applied Mathematics
+- BS in Mathematics, Discrete Applied Mathematics Concentration (MADA)

-- Mathematics Major, Concentration in the Mathematics of Finance
+- BS in Mathematics, Mathematics of Finance Concentration (MAFI)

 - BS in Physics (PHYS)